zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/_index.md

 # FIXED, do not modify
 ############################################
 weight: 1                   # _index.md always has weight of 1
+learning_path_main_page: "yes"             # indicates this should be surfaced when looking for related content.
+Only set for _index.md of learning path content.
 layout: "learningpathall"   # All files under learning paths have this same wrapper
 ---